-This printing of Rogues in Remballo is done under version 1.0a of the of the Open Game License, below, and by license from Mythmere Games and Necromancer Games.
+This printing is done under version 1.0a of the Open Game License, below.

-Notice of Open Game Content: This product contains Open Game Content, as defined in version 1.0a of the Open Game License, below (the "Open Game License").
+Notice of Open Game Content: This product contains Open Game Content, as defined in the Open Game License, below.
 Open Game Content may only be Used under and in terms of the Open Game License.